Asad127/Lights-Camera-Mirrors-Action-Toolbox-for-3D-Analysis-of-High-rate-Maneuvers-Using-a-Single-Camer/README.md

 Note that the mode selection step can be bypassed altogether by directly running calib_gui(0) for the normal mode or calib_gui(1) for the memory efficient mode (try help calib_gui for more information).

 - You are now ready to use the toolbox for calibration.

--
+# **Calibration examples**

-**Calibration example**
+**Calibration example - Corner extraction, calibration, additional tools**

-- First calibration example - Corner extraction, calibration, additional tools This section takes you through a complete calibration example based on a total of 20 (and 25) images of a planar checkerboard.
+This section takes you through a complete calibration example based on a total of 20 (and 25) images of a planar checkerboard.
 This example lets you learn how to use all the features of the toolbox: loading calibration images, extracting image corners, running the main calibration engine, displaying the results, controlling accuracies, adding and suppressing images, undistorting images, exporting calibration data to different formats...
 This example is highly recommended for someone who is just starting using the toolbox.

-**First calibration example - Corner extraction, calibration, additional tools** This section takes you through a complete calibration example based on a total of 20 (and 25) images of a planar checkerboard placed in the mirror setup.
+**Calibration example using original view - Corner extraction, calibration, additional tools** This section takes you through a complete calibration example based on a total of 20 (and 25) images of a planar checkerboard placed in the mirror setup.

 This example lets you learn how to use all the features of the toolbox: loading calibration images, extracting image corners, running the main calibration engine, displaying the results, controlling accuracies, adding and suppressing images, undistorting images, exporting calibration data to different formats...
 This example is highly recommended for someone who is just starting using the toolbox.